 Sam (Kevin L. Johnson) gets chips at the casino and Ruth (Julia Garner) attempts to give him a pep talk because he’s nervous.
 After Ruth walks away, Frank Jr. (Joseph Sikora) shows her a bill from the autobody shop for the repairs to his paint job after pigeons made a mess of it – thanks to Ben.
 After Ruth gets smart with him, he threatens her.

 Following that tense exchange, they discuss a new drop-off spot.
 They argue again when Frank Jr. says no to the new spot because he already told his guys where to go.
-Ruth tells him that’s too bad because last time she met up with his guys they messed with her.
-With that, Ruth leaves a very pissed off Frank Jr. behind.
+Ruth tells him that’s too bad because the last time she met up with his guys they messed with her.
+With that, Ruth leaves a very pissed-off Frank Jr. behind.

 Wendy shows up at the office and asks Helen (Janet McTeer) if she’s heard from Navarro.
 Helen replies, “If you’re wondering if he is still angry with you, then yes.”
 Wendy then feels the need to inform Helen that she and Marty are taking some time apart.
 Naturally, Helen wants to know why and Wendy admits they had a big fight.
 Helen says, “You’re not splitting up, I hope.”